spoike/pico8-workshop/2-your-first-loop.md

  -- THIS CLAMPS X AND Y BETWEEN 0 AND 120
 ```

-As a single tiled sprite is 8x8 pixels, we need to take into account to clamp the x and y to keep the sprite inside the screen, hence the `128-8`.
+As a single tiled sprite is 8x8 pixels, we need to take into account to clamp the x and y to keep the sprite inside the screen, hence the `128-8` calculation.
 We're currently assuming that the sprite's pivot point is at the top left.

 ## Points to review